OrkoHunter/orkohunter/content/blog/why-open-source.md

 date = "2020-12-19"
-title = "Why should one do Open Source in college?" subtitle = "" summary = "If you are planning to stay close to Software after graduation, this article might win you over to do some Open Source during college." draft = false categories = ["Tech"] slug = "why-do-open-source-in-college"
+title = "Why should one do Open Source in college?" subtitle = "" summary = "If you are planning to stay close to Software after graduation, this article might win you over to do Open Source." draft = false categories = ["Tech"] slug = "why-do-open-source-in-college"